stpettersens/Syeon/README.md

 Syeon
 =====

-Simulation application with an Python-based DSL.
+Simulation application with a Python-based DSL.